Azure-Samples/js-e2e/resources/resource-groups-list/README.md

-# View resource groups in subscription with Azure SDK for JavaScript
+# View resource groups in subscription

 1. Sign in to Azure CLI in terminal.